Market Analysts see Transocean Ltd. [RIG] gaining to $5. Time to buy?

-Transocean Ltd. [NYSE: RIG] plunged by -$0.09 during the normal trading session on Friday and reaching a high of $2.7593 during the day while it closed the day at $2.59.
-The company report on July 18, 2022 that Transocean Ltd. Announces Second Quarter 2022 Earnings Release Date.
+Transocean Ltd. [NYSE: RIG] price surged by 8.11 percent to reach at $0.21.
+The company report on July 25, 2022 that Transocean Ltd. Provides Quarterly Fleet Status Report.

 3 Tiny Stocks Primed to Explode